onflow/flow/flips/20220203-capability-controllers.md

 ### Capabilities as Resources

-Changing capabilities into resources is trying to address two problems.
+Changing capabilities into resources attempts to address two problems.

-The first problem is that capabilities as resources would not be able to be copied.
+The first problem is that, as resources, capabilities would not be able to be copied.
 While a reference to a capability can still be created and passed on, this is a more explicit process than just simply creating a duplicate of a capability.

 The second problem is a revocation problem.
 With capabilities as values the following scenario can happen: